Idris01/professional-portfolio/README.md

-# Project Name
+# Professional Portfolio

-> One paragraph statement about the project.
+> This is my Professional Portfolio check it out to get my details.

 ![screenshot](./app_screenshot.png)